OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/installGuide.md

 	-rw-rw-r-- 1 openolat openolat 181853117 Mar 17 15:41 openolat_1723.war

 You do not need to use the exact versions from this manual, this is just an example.
 We recommend that you use the newest version within the given major version: Java 17, Tomcat 10.1.
-As for OpenOlat, take the newest release please.
+As for OpenOlat, please use the newest release.
 If not, make sure to use a version 17.2.x or newer.
 Note that you do not need a JDK to run OpenOlat, a JRE will work as well.

 ## Prepare home directory